fkarg/fkarg.github.io/drafts/getting-things-done.md

 that ...'.

 A couple weeks later I went to a talk with the topic being 'how to be productive'.
-After this talk, the presenter, viewing this as part of his legecy (he passed away two weeks later due to cancer) was intent on gifting us both english and german versions of 'getting things done' (I received an english one) as well as 'Die Zettelkastenmethode' (a general knowledge organizing system), which were the main contents of his talk.
+After this talk, the presenter, viewing this as part of his legacy (he passed away two weeks later due to cancer) was intent on gifting us both English and German versions of 'getting things done' (I received an English one) as well as 'Die Zettelkastenmethode' (a general knowledge organizing system), which were the main contents of his talk.